A Look Back on More Than a Century of History

 2009 The resort completes the third phase of its guest room renewal project.

 2010 The resort completes the fourth phase of its guest room redesign project and celebrates the grand re-opening of the Guerlain boutique and the Signature Shop.

 2011 The Breakers will complete a five-year, $80 million renovation of all guest rooms.
 All accommodations, including suites, will feature a fresh, new décor in a distinctive and classic style that offers the highest standards of guest comfort.
 It is the latest major renewal project to support an ongoing revitalization of The Breakers.

-A multi-faceted destination, The Breakers features 36 holes of championship golf, including the Ocean Course and The Breakers Rees Jones® Course; 10 Har-Tru tennis courts; luxury spa; a breathtaking oceanfront with a half-mile of private beach, Mediterranean-style beach club, as well as luxury beach bungalows for daytime-rental, five pools, four whirlpool spas and a variety of water sports; a Family Entertainment Center and an extensive program of family and children’s activities.
-Nine distinctive restaurants ranging from casual to fine dining, including HMF, the resort’s newest destination for social drinking and eating; as well as an array of on-site boutiques, are all owned and managed by the resort.
+A multi-faceted destination, The Breakers features 36 holes of championship golf, including the Ocean Course and The Breakers Rees Jones® Course; 10 Har-Tru tennis courts; luxury spa; a breathtaking oceanfront with a half-mile of private beach, Mediterranean-style beach club, as well as luxury beach bungalows for daytime-rental, four oceanfront pools, five whirlpool spas and a variety of water sports; a Family Entertainment Center and an extensive program of family and children’s activities.
+Nine distinctive restaurants and nine bars, with settings ranging from casual beachfront to stylishly sophisticated, including HMF, the resort’s destination for social drinking and eating and the newly transformed Flagler Steakhouse; as well as an array of on-site boutiques, are all owned and managed by the resort.
 The Breakers is recognized as a AAA Five Diamond property and has earned numerous accolades for its commitment to the environment, community service and the quality of life it provides to its employees.
 For reservations or more information, contact the resort toll-free at 1-888-BREAKERS (273-2537), (561) 655-6611, visit www.thebreakers.com, or contact your travel professional.

 # # #